akbarzadehmojtabasaghaei-del/python-basics/JOURNAL.md

 - **The Strange Joy of a Hard-Won Battle:** Here's the crazy part.
 Despite being totally exhausted, I feel amazing.
 There's a weird, addictive thrill in wrestling with a problem that just won't quit, and then finally pinning it to the ground.

 **💻 Today's Mantra:**
 No Python today.
-The only line that mattered was the one I kept telling myself:"Just one more try."
+The only line that mattered was the one I kept telling myself:
+"Just one more try."

 ***
 ***